Bantarus/story-weaver-rpg/docs/user_workflow.md

     -   **Saved Adventures Tab:**
         -   Lists all adventures saved by the user.
         -   Each adventure card shows title/name and snippet.
-        -   Options: "Play" (loads into `GameContext` and navigates to `/play`), "Delete," "Export Game Data."
+        -   Options: "Play" (loads into `GameContext`, including its language, and navigates to `/play`), "Delete," "Export Game Data."
     -   **Saved Characters Tab:**
         -   Lists all character profiles saved by the user.
         -   Each character card shows name, archetype, background, goals.